 Relapse happens when a person returns to old ways of thinking and behaving.
-Contrary to what most people believe, this doesn’t happen overnight.
-The process of recovering from opioid dependence takes time and effort.
+Contrary to what most people believe, this doesn’t always happen overnight.

 The 3 Stages of Relapse Explained

 The Relapse process can be separated into three phases.